jacobsayono/days-between-dates/README.md

 - Output:
     - integer `number of days`

-This program takes into account `leap years` and the assumption that the `start date` input is always before the `end date`.
+This program takes into account `leap years` and the assumption that the `start date` input is before the `end date`.

 If the `start date` is the same as the `end date`, the program returns 0 days.